 Mr. Jason Skehar reports

-BONAVISTA ENERGY CORPORATION ANNOUNCES 2019 FIRST QUARTER RESULTS
+BONAVISTA ENERGY CORPORATION ANNOUNCES 2019 SECOND QUARTER RESULTS

-Bonavista Energy Corp. has provided to shareholders its financial and operating results for the three months ended March 31, 2019.
-The financial statements and notes, as well as management's discussion and analysis, are available on SEDAR and on Bonavista's website.
+Bonavista Energy Corp. has released its financial and operating results for the three and six months ended June 30, 2019.
+In the second quarter of 2019, the company generated adjusted funds flow of $40.5-million, allocating $35.3-million to Bonavista's exploration and development program.
+The financial statements and notes, as well as management's discussion and analysis (MD&A), are available on SEDAR and on Bonavista's website.

-- Protected 2019 adjusted funds flow through the summer period, when NGTL maintenance activities escalate, with 75 per cent of the company's forecasted 2019 natural gas production hedged at an average price of $2.11 per mcf.
+- Protected 2019 adjusted funds flow by limiting exposure to AECO through remainder of the year, with 76 per cent of Bonavista's natural gas production hedged at an average price of $1.94 per mcf.

 Three months ended